duncancalvert/duncancalvert.github.io/_posts/2025-05-30-ai_agent_memory.md

 <br>

+## Why Do Agents Need Memory

+Imagine trying to hold a conversation with someone who forgets everything you’ve said the moment you stop talking.
+That’s essentially what AI agents are without memory, perpetually amnesiac, doomed to reinvent the wheel with every interaction.

+Memory gives agents context: what you asked before, what actions they've taken, and what worked (or failed) in the past.
+It's the difference between your trusted lieutenance and right hand man and a goldfish with Wi-Fi.

+Just like humans, agents use memory to build up knowledge, learn from past mistakes, and recognize familiar faces.
+This helps them better personalize experiences, conduct long-term planning, and avoids repeat mistakes.
+Without memory, an agent can’t improve or adapt; it’s like trying to navigate a city with no map and no recollection of where you’ve been.
+Memory turns reactive automatons into proactive thinkers.

 ## What is AI Agent Memory
 * An agent's "memory" is data that is not provided by the user in their prompt, but is retrieved and appended to the reasoning process via runtime calls.